AI Pricing this year

 Companies can choose from several different AI software solutions, including:

-A chatbot helps your business streamline, automate, and improve customer support interactions.
+A chatbot uses AI marketing to help your business streamline, automate, and improve customer support interactions.

 You can use chatbots on your website, as well as select social media platforms, like Facebook.
 With a custom or pre-built chatbot, your business can offer shoppers or business buyers product recommendations, order updates, and even the convenience of making a purchase.